lemiffe/lemiffe.com/_posts/2019-11-15-computer-overlords.markdown

 I am not talking about the standardised education system in the US either.
 I don't think we should standardise education and tests in subjects like history, geography, mathematics, physics, computer science, economy, biology, or music & arts.
 Instead I believe those should still be taught at a regional or personal level; but some things should be inherent to society, some things apply to all of us.

-<blockquote>We need a standardised system of mentorship until humanity is ready to make big decisions such as "should we allow guns?", "should we allow people to take all these pills?", "should we close our borders and set up walls?".
+> We need a standardised system of mentorship until humanity is ready to make big decisions such as "should we allow guns?", "should we allow people to take all these pills?", "should we close our borders and set up walls?".
 Walls won't stop chaos; the chaos is within, the chaos is in each and every one of us, waiting to be stirred up until madness erupts.
->
-> </blockquote>

 We fear terror.
 We fear invaders.
 We fear immigrants.
 We fear losing our jobs.
 We fear change.

 Most of these are external factors, but threats can come equally as often from the inside.
 Remember, we are all on different paths, each and every one of us with different levels of education, each of us more or less confused about where we are going and why we are doing things...
 It only takes a bit of pushing to stir the pot and send us on a rampage.

-<blockquote>some keep it quiet, some drown the fear in wine, some realise their power and choose peace and warmth over fear, but some let it loose, claiming lives, leading to strict laws and more fear, leading to paranoia, leading to a police state, leading to repression, leading to unrest, repeating in endless cycles.
+> some keep it quiet, some drown the fear in wine, some realise their power and choose peace and warmth over fear, but some let it loose, claiming lives, leading to strict laws and more fear, leading to paranoia, leading to a police state, leading to repression, leading to unrest, repeating in endless cycles.
 And only through good mentorship can we be at peace with ourselves, with our neighbours, with humanity, to a degree where we can be trusted again.
 Stark, but necessary.
->
-> </blockquote>

 It's not the many but the few that are the issue.

 It just takes one mad man with a few rifles and a few hundred bullets to create chaos.
 It just takes a few hijackers to cause destruction and hundreds of deaths.
 It just takes a few words to change a confused, insecure and anxious person's attitude, for better or for worse.

-We need a base-line.
+We need a baseline.

 **Addendum:**

 Some of what I said here might be obvious to you, maybe it's just standard knowledge, or maybe you learned a thing or two.
 I hope at the very least it helped explain some of my thoughts in that song.
 I firmly believe we all absorb knowledge in slightly different ways.
 Even though I barely learned a thing in civics class in primary school, I feel I finally learned a thing or two using a different learning approach.
-I feel given the internet, and vast information on how we communicate and learn, computers could craft a better, personalised base-line education system that we can all benefit from.
+I feel given the internet, and vast information on how we communicate and learn, computers could craft a better, personalised baseline education system that we can all benefit from.